William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 ~ Son William Harry Miner ~

-Son William Harry Miner (1889-1958) was born in May 1889 or in 1891 in Connellsville, Fayette County.
+Son William Harry Miner (1889-1958) was born on May 8, 1889 or in 1891 in Connellsville, Fayette County.
 He was slender and of medium build, with blue eyes and brown hair.

 He married Louise Stauffer Balsley (1887-1963), daughter of Charles H. and Isabelle (Grimm) Balsley, at Moyer, Fayette County on Dec.
 28, 1912.
 He was age 22, and she 24, at the time.
 Rev. J.B.
 Keirn officiated.
 In announcing the engagement, the Balsleys placed an article in the Connellsville Daily Courier, stating that the "engagement will terminate in a December wedding."
 At the time, William made his home in Poplar Grove, Fayette County.